 Java is fast, reliable and secure.
 From desktop to web applications, scientific supercomputers to gaming consoles, cell phones to the Internet, Java is used in every nook and corner.

-Here we are comparing 3 other languages (Python, C++ and Ruby) with Java.
+Here we are comparing 3 other languages (Python, C++, Ruby and C) with Java.

 - Python is a high-level language.
 It fully supports object-oriented programming.
 Python is not a pure object-oriented language.

 - Python is an interpreted language whereas Java is not an interpreted language, it is a compiled language.